 But where did I learn this model for love?
 It certainly wasn’t my religion, in which Jesus tells me to love unconditionally and Priests preach that divorce is impermissible.
 And the pop culture I grew up with was still dominated by love at first sight narratives and women who fix guys / forgive guys / are rescued by guys.

 I think it was Simone de Beauvoir who helped me to form my understanding of love.
 She taught me that I do not have an inherent identity; that I am nothing without action / without choice.
 She taught me that I develop an identity only in so far as I exercise agency.
 Likewise, others don’t have an inherent identity; no core identity which is independent from, and unaffected by, the things that person chooses to do.
-And, therefore, to loving a person is meaningless if I don’t love how they exercise their agency.
+And, therefore, to love a person is meaningless if I don’t love how they exercise their agency.

 And so, then the question becomes: what, in another person’s behaviour, marks the difference between those I like and those I love?
 I think the root of the answer lies in de Beauvoir’s quote: